Madrid - June 2018: Hoopla Education and Macmillan Iberia have just entered into an agreement to deliver The Garden Project to children across Spain

 Last February, Macmillan Iberia, one of the leading companies in the educational content sector and part of one of the largest international publishing groups Springer Nature, licensed The Garden Project, a programme already running in 16 countries across 4 continents, created by Hoopla Education, specialized in developing unique educational content that uses nature as an authentic purpose for learning.

 Together they are planting the seeds for a greener future, as the children in Spain collaborate to answer Our Green Question, the question that drives the enquiry within every lesson, through hands-on activities.

 Last May 24 2018, Angelica Manca and Paul Wagner, co-founders and authors of The Garden Project, were invited by Macmillan Iberia to launch the partnership at the Botanical Gardens of Madrid and train a team of enthusiastic teachers from the country.

-“I believe that learning has to be based on real life situations and The Garden Project promotes this philosophy” notes Judith, Nursery and Early Childhood Coordinator.
-She continues, “at International School SEK El Castillo we will implement The Garden Project in Early Childhood 1, 2 and 3 this coming September.
-The teachers are really excited about using it as there are fantastic learning opportunities in the activities suggested in the teachers’ resources.
-It also makes documenting learning much easier using the journals provided.”
+“I believe that learning has to be based on real life situations and The Garden Project promotes this philosophy” notes Judith, Nursery and Early Childhood Coordinator at the International School SEK El Castillo.

 The Garden Project, aligned with key educational standards, folds all Preprimary and Elementary Curricular needs into one holistic project: